 WHAT’S THE PLAN?

-The plan is to walk through the forest freely by telling opponents that s/he’s off to meet a Gruffalo, scaring everyone off.
+The plan is to walk through the forest freely by telling opponents that they are off to meet a Gruffalo, scaring everyone off.

-In lots of stories, the initial plan doesn’t work and has to be changed.
+In many stories the initial plan doesn’t work and has to be changed.
 Our quick-thinking Mouse does not disappoint.
-When she realises the Gruffalo is real she decides to trick the Gruffalo into thinking s/he herself is fearsome by having Gruffalo walk behind.
+When she realises the Gruffalo is real she decides to trick the Gruffalo into thinking they themself is fearsome by having Gruffalo walk behind.

 Julia Donaldson has done something masterful here, pulling off what writers call a reversal.
 The reader now knows that the reason all those other animals were scared of the Gruffalo isn’t just because they’re easily duped — it’s because the Gruffalo really does exist.
 Perhaps Mouse heard about the Gruffalo but didn’t believe it was real… until this story.